Reading time: 5 minutes

 Introducing tax effective accounting means the SMSF starts recognising future tax liabilities and costs, so asset values do not overstate their likely after-tax position.

 This potentially reduces the value of the fund’s assets – and the individual member’s interest.
-This may allow you to make further contributions while still staying until your $1.6 million cap.
+This may allow you to make further contributions while still staying under your $1.7 million cap (in 2021-22)

 Note: Tax effective accounting must be used on a consistent basis by an SMSF, not as a one-off.

-Paying expenses can also reduce the total value of the SMSF and the account balances of members – in turn reducing their TSB.
+Paying expenses can also reduce the total value of an SMSF and the account balances of its members – in turn reducing their TSBs.

 Common SMSF expenses include the SMSF supervisory levy, audit and actuarial fees, operating expenses (such as management and administration fees), investment-related expenses (such as brokerage and bank fees), and accounting fees to prepare and lodge the fund’s annual return.